hefengxian/vue3-ts-vite-vitest-todo/README.md

 - TypeScript
 - Pure TS/TSX no SFC `*.vue`
 - Vite for build tool
-- Vitest as the testing framework
+- Learn/Practice how to write tests (Vitest as the testing framework)

 So i write one by myself, to practice new Vue3 new APIs, new build tools...